py-sdl/py-sdl2/doc/tutorial/pong.rst

 Two new classes are introduced here, ``Velocity`` and ``MovementSystem``.
 The ``Velocity`` class is a simple data bag.
-It does not contain any application logic, but consists of the relvant information to represent the movement in a certain direction.
+It does not contain any application logic, but consists of the relevant information to represent the movement in a certain direction.
 This allows us to mark in-game items as being able to move around.